Characterization of the strong divisibility property for generalized Fibonacci polynomials: Identities and other properties of generalized Fibonacci polynomials

 \begin{proposition} Let $m$ be a positive integer that is not a power of two.
 If $G_{m}^{*}(x)$ is a GFP of Lucas type, then for all odd divisors $q$ of $m$, it holds that $G_{m/q}^{*}(x)$ divides $G_{m}^{*}(x)$.
-More over $G_{m/q}^{*}(x)$ is of the Lucas type. \end{proposition}
+Moreover $G_{m/q}^{*}(x)$ is of the Lucas type. \end{proposition}

 \begin{proof} Let $q$ be an odd divisor of $m$.
 If $q=1$ the result is obvious.
 Let us suppose that $q\not = 1$.
 Therefore, there is an integer $d>1$ such that $m=dq$.
 Using the Binet formula (\ref{bineformulados}), where $a:=a(x)$ and $b:=b(x)$, we have $G_{m}^{*}(x)=G_{dq}^{*}(x)=(a^{dq}+b^{dq})/\alpha$.
 Let $X=a^{d}$ and $Y=b^{d}$.
 Using induction it is possible to prove that $X+Y$ divides $X^q+Y^q$.
 This implies that there is a polynomial $Q(x)$ such that $(X^q+Y^q)/\alpha=Q(x)(X+Y)/\alpha$.
 Therefore,